rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *Please note that the Rose Library does not accept the Gift-in-Kind Contribution Form as documentation for physical, legal, and intellectual transfer.
 All gifts must be accompanied by a Deed of Gift or Deed Addendum in order to be added to the collection.*

-**Managing Gift Paperwork in Box**
+**Managing Gift Paperwork in OneDrive/SharePoint**

-The Rose Library manages gift paperwork on Box through the [Rose Library Gifts-in-Kind folder](<https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l> "https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l").
-This folder is organized into subfolders by collecting area and tags are used to indicate in which stage of the process a particular gift is.
-The Accessioning Archivist is responsible for combining paperwork into a single PDF file, updating the stage tags, and tagging appropriate parties for next steps.
-Prior to receipt of material, curators and archivists may use the [Potential Acquisitions Reports](<https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31> "https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31") to upload relevant documentation for gifts under consideration, such as one-pagers, appraisal reports, and operational impact statements.
+The Rose Library manages gift paperwork on OneDrive/SharePoint through the [Rose Library Gifts-in-Kind folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=QMKAK3> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=QMKAK3").
+This folder is organized into subfolders by collecting area.
+The Accessioning Archivist is responsible for combining paperwork into a single PDF file and communicating with appropriate parties for next steps.
+Prior to discussion at the monthly collection strategies meeting, curators should submit a Potential Acquisitions Report form [via this link for manuscript material](<https://airtable.com/shr8v650lYopVasKM> "https://airtable.com/shr8v650lYopVasKM") or [via this link for rare books](<https://airtable.com/shrpTxBSQQyky5vjH> "https://airtable.com/shrpTxBSQQyky5vjH").
+A Word document will automatically appear in the [Potential Acquisitions Reports folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=jwx8sV> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=jwx8sV").
+Curators and archivists may use the Potential Acquisitions Reports folder to upload additional relevant documentation for gifts under consideration, such as appraisal report, inventories, and operational impact statements.

 **The gifts process includes the following steps:**

 1. Curators or Accessioning Archivist uploads preliminary paperwork for acquisitions received.
-This could include one pagers, appraisal reports, or Box Notes detailing conversations and negotiations with donors.
+This could include potential acquisitions report forms, appraisal reports, or notes detailing conversations and negotiations with donors.
 	*	Curators are responsible for procuring the appropriate paperwork from donors.
 	*	All files should follow the naming convention:  "Donor Name_Calendar Year Received," such as "John Doe_2016."
-2. Once all completed paperwork for an acquisition has been received, the Accessioning Archivist drafts an acknowledgment letter and passes to the Operational Manager along with the Deed of Gift or Deed Addendum for the Director's signature.
+2. Once all draft paperwork for an acquisition has been received, the Accessioning Archivist drafts an acknowledgment letter
-3. Once the acknowledgment letter and deed have been signed by the Director, the Accessioning Archivist will make a copy of the original gift paperwork and mail the copies with the acknowledgment letter to the donor.
+3. Using [these instructions](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Acquisitions%20Instructions%20and%20Policies/How%20to%20Use%20DocuSign.docx?d=wfae23216f0fa4263839cec6628bb5e40&csf=1&web=1&e=5XgxMR> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Acquisitions%20Instructions%20and%20Policies/How%20to%20Use%20DocuSign.docx?d=wfae23216f0fa4263839cec6628bb5e40&csf=1&web=1&e=5XgxMR") the Accessioning Archivist submits the deed, Gift-in-Kind Contribution Form, and acknowledgement letter to DocuSign for signatures from all parties.
+4. Once the paperwork is completed, a copy will automatically be sent to the donor via DocuSign
-4. Accessioning Archivist will tag the Assistant Director of Alumni and Advancement Engagement (AAE) in the comments section of the documentation to let them know that the gift is ready for recording.
+5. Accessioning Archivist will communicate with the Assistant Director of Alumni and Advancement Engagement (AAE) to let them know that the gift is ready for recording.
-5. If the gift contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
+6. If the gift contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
-6. If the gift contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
+7. If the gift contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
-7. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the permanent collection file (CL-2) upon accessioning and a copy of the paperwork will be placed with the print material.
+8. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the permanent collection file (CL-2) upon accessioning and a copy of the paperwork will be placed with the print material.

 At the end of the calendar year, the Accessioning Archivist moves all completed paperwork in the curatorial folders to their respective Past Gifts folders into a new subfolder for the calendar year.

-Unsolicited gifts received are documented in the curatorial folders, usually with a Boxnote, but may be represented with a letter, or other documentation from the donor.
-When creating a Boxnote for an unsolicited gift, include contact information for the donor, the contents of the gift, the physical size of the gift, and the date of arrival.
+Unsolicited gifts received are documented in the curatorial folders, usually with a Word document, but may be represented with a letter, or other documentation from the donor.
+When creating a Word document for an unsolicited gift, include contact information for the donor, the contents of the gift, the physical size of the gift, and the date of arrival.
 The curator must confirm that they would like to accept these gifts prior to moving forward.
 The Accessioning Archivist is responsible for following up with the donor to obtain proper paperwork only when the curator does not have a prior relationship with the donor.

 While Rose Library staff will make an effort to obtain a Gift-in-Kind Contribution Form for AAE, it is ultimately the responsibility of AAE to obtain this form from donors.
 AAE should primarily work with curators to obtain this form, as opposed to Collection Services staff.